adobe/aio-theme/README.md

 #### Single-level side navigation with headers

-To create a single-level side navigation with headers, you should set `header: true` on top-level `subPages` and follow the [auto-collapsing](#auto-collapsing-of-multi-level-side-navigation) rules for example:
+To create a single-level side navigation with headers, you should set `header: true` on top-level `subPages` and follow the [auto-collapsing](#auto-collapsing-of-multi-level-side-navigation) rules.
+Do note if one subpage has header enabled, use header navigation type for all navigation items for example:

 ![single-level side navigation with headers](docs/images/single-level-sidenav-with-header.png)